 EOAI Review.

 Informal Review.
-An Applicant or Sponsor who disagrees with an EOAI Compliance Review finding, other finding of noncompliance, or action taken or to be taken by EOAI in accordance 651 CMR 12.09, such Applicant or Sponsor may request informal review by the Director of the Assisted Living Certification Unit.
+An Applicant or Sponsor who disagrees with an EOAI Compliance Review finding, other finding of noncompliance, or action taken or to be taken by EOAI in accordance 651 CMR 12.09 may request an Informal Review by the Director of the Assisted Living Certification Unit.
 The request for Informal Review must be submitted within ten days of the issuance of the findings.
 The Informal Review shall be scheduled within ten days of the receipt of the request for review, and shall consist of an informal presentation of the position of the Applicant or Sponsor, and review of any applicable written documents.
 If the matter is settled, the agreement shall be reduced to writing.
 If it is not, EOAI will issue a written decision within ten days.

 Informal Hearing.
-An Applicant or Sponsor who disagrees with the decision of the Informal Review may request an Informal Hearing before the Secretary or his or her designee.
+An Applicant or Sponsor who disagrees with the decision of the Informal Review may request an Informal Hearing before the Secretary or a designee.
 Such request shall be delivered by hand or by certified mail, return receipt requested, and must be submitted within ten days of the issuance of the Informal Review decision.
 EOAI shall schedule an Informal Hearing within 15 days after receipt of the request for Informal Hearing.
 The Informal Hearing shall consist of an informal presentation of the position of the parties and any applicable written documents.
 If the matter is settled at the Informal Hearing, EOAI and the Applicant or Sponsor shall reduce the settlement to writing.
-If the matter is not settled at the Informal Hearing, an Assistant Secretary or his or her designee shall review all material presented and within 30 days after the Informal Hearing, forward a decision to the Applicant or Sponsor.
+If the matter is not settled at the Informal Hearing, the Secretary or a designee shall review all material presented and within 30 days after the Informal Hearing, forward a decision to the Applicant or Sponsor.

 Formal Hearing.